 Medical staff can also start conversations with general questions, such as “What is one thing you look forward to each spring?” or “What’s the best natural remedy you’ve found for your arthritis?”

 [Need some other social media tips?
-Click here!]
+Check out our rheumatology manager resources page!]

 Be careful about HIPPA violations!